 Tips For Making Chocolate Meringue Cookies

 This recipe for chocolate meringue cookies uses just 5 common household ingredients (the main ingredient being eggs of course!), making them quick and easy to whip up.
-Perfect as a gift for your neighbours or as a donation to a Christmas bake sale!
+Perfect as a gift for your neighbors or as a donation to a Christmas bake sale!

 If you've never made meringue and are worried it's too difficult, don't fret.
 Making meringue is actually quite easy, and is made even easier by using a handheld beater, or stand mixer.